thiago-a-souza/MachineLearning/README.md

 Another common problem occurs when the number of neighbor classes are tied.
 There are several alternatives to eliminate that side effect, for example, by choosing a random class among ties, or assigning weights to tied classes according to their distances, etc.

 Using kNN against large training sets can be prohibitive.
 Ideal supervised machine learning algorithms should demand a high computational cost in training phase and a fast test phase, but kNN does the opposite.
 It does not have a training phase, and the test phase is time-consuming, since the entire training set is used to search for nearest neighbors.
-Several solutions were proposed to mitigate this difficulty: using kd-trees to store nearby nodes more efficiently, eliminating least relevant dimensional spaces, removing redundant data from the training set, etc.
+Several solutions were proposed to mitigate this difficulty: using kd-trees to store nearby nodes more efficiently, eliminating least relevant dimensional spaces, removing redundant data from the training set, etc [(3)](#references).

 <img src="https://github.com/thiago-a-souza/MachineLearning/blob/master/img/knn.png" height="80%" width="80%">